rust-lang/book/src/ch03-03-how-functions-work.md

 declare new functions.

-Rust code uses *snake case* as the conventional style for function and variable names.
-In snake case, all letters are lowercase and underscores separate words.
+Rust code uses *snake case* as the conventional style for function and variable names, in which all letters are lowercase and underscores separate words.
 Here’s a program that contains an example function definition:

 <span class="filename">Filename: src/main.rs</span>